Jac-Zac/My-home-config/README.md

 <details>
 	<summary><strong>System Preferences</strong></summary>

+> I'd like to load all of those preferences automatically with the default command in the future

 - I also suggest to Automatically Hide & Show the Menu Bar and also set show scroll bar in all the application only when scrolling (system Preferences -> General)
 - Absolutely disable wallpaper tinting in windows inside system preferences > general on macOS Big Sur